spryker/docker-sdk/docs/02-development-usage/06-running-tests.md

 Docker SDK allows you to run application in an environment configured for testing.

-In the testing mode, docker/sdk generates an environment file and a set of containers configured for testing.
-For example, the environment does not have SSL encryption, there is no scheduler container, but the webdriver container is present.
+In the testing mode, docker/sdk set of containers configured for testing.
+For example:
+1. background jobs are disabled;
+2. the webdriver container is present.